pospi/talk-solidity-blockchain-intro/solidity-notes.md

 > The third tier would be setting accounts up on different machines, and do the transactions over the net.
 >
 > <cite>https://docs.erisindustries.com/tutorials/solidity/solidity-4/</cite>

+???
+Whether you consider some of those outer layers unit tests or integration tests is debateable.